Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 9.1 We may alter and/or amend at any time:

-9.1.1 the Community Action Suffolk Service upon giving you 14 days notice in advance, of such alteration taking effect, provided such alteration or amendment does not require any material change to this Agreement; and
+9.1.1 the IT Services at CAS Ltd Service upon giving you 14 days notice in advance, of such alteration taking effect, provided such alteration or amendment does not require any material change to this Agreement; and

 9.1.2 this Agreement upon giving you 14 days notice in advance of any such amendment taking effect.
-If, upon receiving any such notice, you do not wish to continue with the Community Action Suffolk Service, you may terminate the Agreement upon giving us written notice.
+If, upon receiving any such notice, you do not wish to continue with the IT Services at CAS Ltd Service, you may terminate the Agreement upon giving us written notice.
 Your notice shall take effect upon the earlier of 7 days from our receipt of your notice or the date upon which the amended Agreement would otherwise have taken effect.

-9.2 You will be deemed to have accepted any alteration and/or amendment to the Agreement and/or the Community Action Suffolk Service if you continue to use the Community Action Suffolk Service after the relevant period of notice has expired.
+9.2 You will be deemed to have accepted any alteration and/or amendment to the Agreement and/or the IT Services at CAS Ltd Service if you continue to use the IT Services at CAS Ltd Service after the relevant period of notice has expired.

 10. General top